2021-2022 NAPT Board Member Roles

 Jazmin Hamilton, MA, MFT, currently serves as Secretary on the NAPT Board.
 She is a Marriage & Family Therapy Registered Intern in the state of Oregon.
 She is the recipient of the Al Stiefel award from George Fox University.
 Jazmin is a member of the AAMFT and NAPT, and is the NAPT regional representative for Oregon.
 She focuses on working with couples, families, and adult individuals using Emotionally Focused Therapy integrated with aspects of Internal Family Systems Theory.
 Interpersonal Neurobiology research and Attachment Theory serve as the foundation of her work with clients, and she integrates self-compassion, mindfulness techniques, and Sandtray therapy where appropriate.
 Jazmin has her Bachelor of Arts degree in English Literature and infuses poetry into her work with clients wherever possible.
 She led a Poetry Therapy group, “The Art of Losing,” for the processing of grief and plans to continue leading these groups in the Portland area.

-Irania Macias Patterson currently serves on the NAPT Board as Diversity Chair.
+Irania Macias Patterson currently serves on the NAPT Board as the Inclusion Equity, and Social Justice Committee Chair.
 She is a CAPF, dynamic speaker, award winner author and educator who specializes in the subjects of arts integration in multicultural-bilingual populations, and the connections with literacy, mental health and expressive arts.
 As an ardent supporter of schools, libraries, and cultural organizations, she has spoken in many arts, education and humanity base organizations promoting “out of the box” intercultural exchanges for social transformation.

-Robin Rosado, CASAC-T serves as Membership Chair on the NAPT Board and as a substance use counselor, provides counseling and case management services to individuals struggling with homelessness, mental illness and substance use disorders.
+Robin Rosado, CASAC-T serves as Regional Representative Chair on the NAPT Board.
+She is a substance use counselor, in New York City.
 She has a BA in Creative Writing from The City College of New York.
 She has the pleasure of training to be a CAPF under mentor Laura Santner.
-Robin is an NAPT Regional Representative and is thrilled with the opportunity to bring the power of poetry therapy to the Bronx.
+Robin is thrilled with the opportunity to bring the therapeutic power of poetry therapy to her clients and to the Bronx.

 Laura Santner, LCSW, PTR is Social Media Chair and a New York Regional Rep for NAPT.
 She graduated from Syracuse University with a BA in psychology, minoring in creative writing.
 She is a Licensed Clinical Social Worker, a graduate from the Master’s program at New York University.
 She received her Certification in Poetry Therapy and became a Registered Poetry Therapist.
 Ms. Santner has been a clinical social worker and has incorporated poetry therapy in her work since 2006.
 She offers individual and group therapy in addition to clinical and poetry therapy supervision.
 She has facilitated workshops, presentations, and lectures all around the United States.
 Ms. Santner has a published chapbook of poetry called “The Earth and I, Nature Healing Poetry” and is co-author to a chapter on Group Poetry and Writing Therapy with Adolescents in “Creative Arts-Based Group Therapy with Adolescents Theory and Practice 1st edition.”
 Ms. Santner is also co-author to a research study “Linguistic Dimensions of Psychopathology: A quantitative Analysis” in the Journal of Social and Clinical Psychology.